jackspirou/clientjs/README.md

 ClientJS is a JavaScript library that makes digital fingerprinting easy, while also exposing all the browser data-points used in generating fingerprints.

-If you want to fingerprint browsers, you are ***probably*** also interested in other client-based information, such as screen resolution, operating system, browser type, device type, and more.
+If you want to fingerprint browsers, you are ***probably*** also interested in other client-based information, such as screen resolution, operating system, browser type, device type, and much more.

-Below are some things features that make ClientJS different from other fingerprinting libraries:
+Below are some features that make ClientJS different from other fingerprinting libraries:

 -	It's pure native JavaScript
 -	It's decently lightweight at 43 KB